Royal Liverpool Golf Club Course Review - Golf Monthly

-Royal Liverpool Golf Club Course Review - Royal Liverpool, or Hoylake to its many friends, returned to The Open Championship roster a decade ago and has produced two mighty champions in Tiger Woods and Rory McIlroy
+Royal Liverpool, or Hoylake to its many friends, returned to The Open Championship roster in 2006 and has produced two mighty champions in Tiger Woods and Rory McIlroy

 Royal Liverpool Golf Club Course Review